Top eLearning Tips Straight From the Experts [INFOGRAPHIC]

 “Don't Bite Off More Than You Can Chew.
 Ensure learning is in "bite size pieces" so it can be easily consumed when needed”.
 Danielle Colton, MICROS Systems, Inc. (Tweet This Quote!)

-What This Means for eLearning professionals: Nowadays, it’s extremely important to understand how your student’s brain digests the eLearning content.
-To sum it up for you: chunking or breaking-up content is useful for our brains since our working memory (which is where we manipulate or process information) holds a limited amount of data at the same time.
-The key is to feed the learners a little bit at a time by chunking content, using bullet points or breaking information into steps.
+What This Means for eLearning professionals: Every eLearning professionals should understand how your student’s brain digests the eLearning content.
+Chunking or breaking-up content is specifically useful for our brains.
+The key is to feed the learners a little bit at a time, using bullet points or breaking information into steps.
 The method of trying to cram as much information as possible almost never works!